TIM-JYU/TIDE-CLI/README.md

 A solution to the problem of authenticating the user automatically may lie in not mocking the webbrowser.open function and instead getting it to launch Chromium with --remote-debugging-port flag and attaching to it.
 See [connect over cdp in Playwright documentation](https://playwright.dev/python/docs/api/class-browsertype#browser-type-connect-over-cdp).

-#### TIM document IDs and file content comparison

-As it currently stands, the TIM document ID is hard-coded into the files inside the `expected_task_files` directory.
-However, these hard-coded values do not (except with extreme luck) match the ones TIM generates for the documents when they are created for the test session.

-Possible solutions to the problem, from the fastest one to implement to the most solid one.

-1. Ignore .timdata during file content comparison
-2. Ignore the doc_id inside .timdata during file content comparison
-3. Get the document ID dynamically while setting up the test documents